Arthas819/Proficiency-Boosts-Efficiency/README.md

 The proposed algorithms are coded in Java (JDK 22.0.1) and run on Intel(R) Core(TM) i9-13900HX (2.20 GHz) on Windows 11.

-We also provide a complete version of the proof.
-Please see '[Complete Proof] Proficiency Boosts Efficiency.pdf'.
+We also provide a more detailed version of the proof.
+Please see '[Detailed Proof] Proficiency Boosts Efficiency.pdf'.

 In the following, we introduce all programs and folders.